AyushRShetty/VotingSystem/README.md

 ## 🏆 Hackathon Project

-This project was developed for the [Hackathon Name] as a solution to modernize the Indian electoral system.
+This project was developed for the GDG OnCampus Solution Challenge as a solution to modernize the Indian electoral system.
 The team focused on creating a secure, accessible, and transparent voting process that addresses the unique challenges of conducting elections in the world's largest democracy.

 ## 👥 Team

-- [Team Member 1]
-- [Team Member 2]
-- [Team Member 3]
-- [Team Member 4]

-## 📝 License

-[License information]

----
+- Uday Sri Kumar
+- Ayush Shetty
+- Sai Suthirth

 <p align="center">
   Built with ❤️ for secure and transparent elections